Skip to content

 3.3 Boot-Up and Testing - Using the Dev Kit in DRD Mode

-1. Boot up the dev kit with the SD Card and Quartus Programmer, login with “root”.
+1. Boot up the dev kit with the SD Card and Quartus Programmer with the ghrd.hps.rbf, login the Linux with “root”.

 2. Plug in the dev kit’s USB Type-C port with a USB Type-C thumbdrive.